o-200/o-200.github.io/web/_posts/2025-03-26-Understanding-Soap-From-0-to-1.md

 This is a SOAP api for testing or practising interaction using SOAP.
 They have a wsdl schema, to come in just update your link and add ?wsdl at the end ([http://www.dneonline.com/calculator.asmx?wsdl](http://www.dneonline.com/calculator.asmx?wsdl)) and you will get it!

+# Secureness of SOAP

-# Why it is Safe?
+## Why it is Safe?

 SOAP safe in first thanks to strictly standarts which requires to build xml only for rules described in schemes.
 You always known which data's you will receive in successfull and failed scenarios.
 You can also see that info in wsdl schema.
 Im sorry, but i dont want to explain wsdl schemes, its a content for another post :(

+Consider a SOAP web service that interacts with a vault to retrieve API keys or authentication tokens securely.

 ## Example of http query which uses SOAP: